The Graduate Manual

 The Reading List Examinations in Greek and Latin and the Archaeology Qualifying Examination are administered by a committee of at least two faculty members appointed by the Director of Graduate Studies, and are usually offered twice annually, in August (the week before classes start) and in the first full week of April.
 Examinations may be arranged for December by petition to the DGS.
 Students in Literature and History take both Reading List Examinations; students in archaeology take one Reading List Examination and the Archaeology Qualifying Examination.
 At least one of these qualifying examinations must be taken by the second semester of the first year, except if granted a waiver by the DGS, and passed by the beginning of the second year.
 The second must be taken and passed by the beginning of the third year, and preferably by the second semester of the second year.
 Failure to pass both Qualifying Examinations by the beginning of the third year may result in termination or placement on the terminal M.A. track.
 A student may appeal to the faculty through the DGS for an exception to these rules, but such appeals will only rarely be granted.

-Reading Lists Examinations are set for 3 hours and consist of six passages of prose and poetry for translation, taken from the Reading List.
+Reading Lists Examinations are set for 3 hours and consist of six passages of prose and poetry for translation, taken from the Reading List (see below for lists).
 Poetry passages are about 25 lines long; prose passages about 20 lines long (as per an OCT text).
 The student is expected to have read and thoroughly understood all of the works on the Reading Lists.
 The examinations will allow students to demonstrate mastery of the texts that appear on the lists, as well as their abilities to translate accurately Latin and/or Greek.
 The Archaeology Qualifying Exam, paralleling the Greek and Latin Reading Lists, will consist of ten unidentified examples of images, videos, digital reproductions or 3D models, drawn from a list provided in advance to the candidates and included in the manual.
 Students will be expected first to identify the image and then to analyze and contextualize it, by explaining its archaeological and historical or cultural significance as well as its relationship to a corpus of material in context.
 The intent is to test basic knowledge of specific archaeological material, and the critical skills needed to understand and contextualize such material.
 This may include commenting on and discussing the technologies used to reconstruct or render the example they are being asked to consider.

 B) Qualifying Examinations (modern languages)